erikandersson96/portfolio-project-five/README.md

 If the `create app` process at `Heroku` website wouldn't work follow these steps:
 * When you want to deploy your project to `Heroku`.
-* Type `heroku login -i` to login to your existing account (if you have one) in the `Gitpod` terminal.
+* Type `Heroku login -i` to log in to your existing account (if you have one) in the `Gitpod` terminal.
-* Then run the command `heroku create your_app_name_here` to create a new app (the name has to be uniqe).
+* Then run the command `Heroku create your_app_name_here` to create a new app (the name has to be unique).
-* Now you can see your new project at `Heroku` dashboard and set the config vars and buildpacks as the steps explained above.
+* Now you can see your new project on the `Heroku` dashboard and set the config vars and buildpacks as the steps explained above.

 ### ElephantSQL

-Since `Heroku` now only offers paid plans for their service, the use of `ElephantSQL` exists as a free option to `Heroku Postgress`.
-For creating a `ElephantSQL` account these are the steps:
+Since `Heroku` now only offers paid plans for their service, the use of `ElephantSQL` exists as a free option for `Heroku Postgress`.
+For creating an `ElephantSQL` account these are the steps:

 **Create an account:**

 * Navigate to [ElephantSQL.com](https://www.elephantsql.com/) (link) and click on `Get a managed database today` (green button).
 * Then select `Try now for FREE` in the TINY TURTLE database plan.
-* Select `Log in with GitHub` and authorize ElephantSQL with your selected GitHub account.
+* Select `Login with GitHub` and authorize ElephantSQL with your selected GitHub account.
 * In the Create new team form:
   * Add a team name (your own name is fine)
   * Read and agree to the Terms of Service